JMc-GH/JMc-GH.github.io/_posts/2022-07-14-llandudno.md

 ---
 title: "Llandudno"
-draft: true
 date: 2022-07-14
 categories:
+    - World
+tags:
     - Travel
-tags:
+    - Historical
-    - Llandudno
+    - Lifestyle
-draft: false
 ---

 I lived in Llandudno from age 3, when my parents loved from Scotland.
 We stayed until I was 15, so I pretty much grew up in the town.